Faith-Based Counseling at Your Path

 Exploring the connections between what God says about gratitude and its connections with mental health.
 Practicing thanksgiving is both a spiritual practice and a mental health skill.
 Philippians 4:6 "Do not be anxious about anything, but in every situation, by prayer and petition, with thanksgiving, present your requests to God" (Bible Gateway, ESV, 2026).

-Have you ever felt as though some scriptures are challenging to implement in everyday life, or possibly easier to tell a friend than to implement yourself?
+Have you ever felt that some scriptures are challenging to apply in everyday life, or that it's easier to tell a friend than to apply them yourself?
 One possible reason is because gratitude is a skill that can be learned and developed over time.

 Working with a mental health therapist can help you explore core-beliefs or unhelpful thinking styles that may be impacting your ability to implement this skill.
 In addition, a mental health therapist can share with you the physiological and psychological benefits to expressing gratitude through Psychoeducation.